josesyanwa/EU_Scalper/README.md

-# Announcement: Discontinuation of Free Bots for Bybit
-I regret to inform that I will no longer be updating or maintaining my free trading bots for the Bybit exchange.
-This decision comes after a deeply disappointing experience with Bybit's unethical practices, particularly regarding their affiliate program and their handling of user earnings.

-Despite fully complying with Bybit's rules, including completing KYC (Know Your Customer) requirements, my affiliate earnings were abruptly terminated without valid justification.
-Bybit cited "one IP address" as the reason, a claim that is both unreasonable and unfair, especially for users in shared living environments or using shared internet connections.
-This behavior demonstrates a lack of transparency and fairness, and it has eroded my trust in Bybit as a reliable platform.

-I want to thank everyone who has supported my work and used my free bots for Bybit.
-Your trust and feedback have been invaluable, and I hope to continue providing value to the crypto community through my future projects.
-Stay tuned for updates, and feel free to reach out if you have any questions or need assistance during this transition.

-Thank you for your understanding and support.
----

 # MT5 python bot
 Simpe EURUSD only shorts bot.
 Just tried how to open/close trades on forex using MT5 platform and python integration.